 We can support a conviction of his guilt.

-Nothing can justifiably counterbalance wrongs like the ones Cosby or Eddie Long committed except confession, contrition, reparation, and rehabilitation.
+Because nothing can justifiably counterbalance wrongs like the ones Cosby committed except confession, contrition, reparation, and rehabilitation.

 So we cannot keep perpetuating this cult of fragile black manhood—this concept that black men cannot answer for their actions—if we want black men that ultimately inspire more than pity, mistrust, resentment, or fear in us.
 Or that can only truly be great when they are standing framed in our blind spots.